pagkly/Zed/Investopedia3/Low-risk, Tax-Free Is a Master Limited Partnership – MLP For Real.md

 Most MLPs currently operate in the energy industry.
 An energy master limited partnership (EMLP) will typically provide and manage resources for other existing energy-based businesses.
 Examples might include firms that provide pipeline transportation, refinery services, and supply and logistics support services for oil companies.

 Many oil and gas firms will issue MLPs instead of shares of stock.
 With this structure, they can both raise capital from investors while still maintaining a stake in operations.
 Some corporations may own a sizable interest in its MLPs.
 Separate stock-issuing companies are also set up, with their sole interest being to own units of the corporate's MLP.
-This structure allows redistributing the [passive income](https://www.investopedia.com/terms/p/passiveincome.asp) through the corporation as a regular dividend.
+This structure allows redistributing the [[passive income]](https://www.investopedia.com/terms/p/passiveincome.asp) through the corporation as a regular dividend.

-A good example of this structure was [Linn Energy Inc](https://www.linnenergy.com/restructuring/)., which had both an MLP (LINE) and a corporation that owned an interest in the MLP (LNCO).
+A good example of this structure was [[Linn Energy Inc]](https://www.linnenergy.com/restructuring/)., which had both an MLP (LINE) and a corporation that owned an interest in the MLP (LNCO).
 Investors had the option to choose—for tax purposes—how they would like to receive the income the company generated.

 The firm was dissolved in 2017 after filing for bankruptcy in 2016.
 It was reorganized in 2018 as two new companies Riviera Resources and Roan Resources.
 Investors in LINE were given an exchange offer, to convert their units into shares of the new entities.